The genealogy of nearly critical branching processes in varying environment: Model

-In all three items of the previous result, the limiting random variable can be expressed as the image of the environmental CPP under an appropriate functional.
+where $\big( (H^{\theta}_{i,j})_{i,j} \big)$ is defined in \eqref{eq:definition_H_max} and $\phi \colon \R_+^{k\times k} \to \R_+$ is continuous bounded. \end{enumerate} \end{cor} In all three items of the previous result, the limiting random variable can be expressed as the image of the environmental CPP under an appropriate functional.
 The previous result follows from Theorem~\ref{thm:yaglom} by showing that these functionals are continuous and computing the law of the corresponding images of the limiting tree.

-Finally, let us illustrate our result by specifying the previous corollary to our first example, a nearly critical Galton--Watson process with mean $1+\alpha/N + o(1/N)$ and variance $\sigma^2 + o(1)$.
+Finally, we illustrate our result by specifying the previous corollary to our first example, a nearly critical Galton--Watson process with mean $1+\alpha/N + o(1/N)$ and variance $\sigma^2 + o(1)$.
 Theorem~\ref{thm:kolmogorov} becomes

 Note that the case $\alpha=0$ corresponds to the classical Kolmogorov asymptotics \cite{Kolmogorov1938}, whereas the case $\alpha\neq 0$ can be found in \cite{OConnell1995}.
-Furthermore, the first point of Corollary~\ref{cor:three_consequences} yields that, conditional on $Z_{tN} > 0$,
+Furthermore, point (i) of Corollary~\ref{cor:three_consequences} yields that, conditional on $Z_{tN} > 0$,

 These are well-known asymptotics for nearly critical branching processes, see for instance \cite{OConnell1995}.
-In turn, point (iii) of Corollary~\ref{cor:three_consequences} and a small calculation prove that the joint limiting distribution of the split times $s_1,\dots,s_{k-1}\in [0,t]^{k-1}$ of the subtree spanned by $(U_1,\dots,U_k)$ has density $f$ given by
+Point (iii) of Corollary~\ref{cor:three_consequences} together with a small calculation shows that the joint limiting distribution of the split times $s_1,\dots,s_{k-1}\in [0,t]^{k-1}$ of the subtree spanned by $(U_1,\dots,U_k)$ has density $f$ given by

 which is exactly the limit in \cite[Theorem~3]{Harris2020} for $\alpha = 0$.
 Finally, point (ii) shows that the reduced process is asymptotically distributed as the time-changed Yule process,

 which again is a known result, see \cite[Remark 1]{OConnell1995}.
 Our work extends these results to the setting of nearly critical branching processes in varying environment.